 Instead of matching my ambition with appreciation or meeting me with the respect that a tenured employee deserves, I was shrugged off as a passing thought, the last resort, a fool.
 And so I kept pushing, met with more pushback.
 “This wasn’t going to work.”
 I thought to myself.

 I was embarrassed and angry.
 I almost let the situation overshadow everything that I had learned during my time at the company.
 A company that had not only increased Revenue 20% year over year during our PE-backed days but after initial acquisition turned EBITDA over 200%+.
 Of which resulted in another successful purchase of international household name, Michelin.

 After immense anger, I had to take a step back and here are the four brutally honest truths I had to learn if I wanted to get shit as a woman in Corporate America.

 1. Sorry women, we are going to have to work harder and longer than anyone else

 If you feel you work within a company culture were gender gaps exist, instead of complaining or pulling out your soap boxes, you are going to have to work harder, stronger, faster than others.
 I will be the first one to raise my hand, with first-hand knowledge, that nagging and fussing about the ‘unfairness’ of it all, does very little.
 There are a time and place for protest.

 Put in the hard work until the work pays off.
 We can’t as a generation or gender walk through our professional careers with this air of entitlement.
 No, it’s not acceptable.
 Yes, it’s unfair.
 Do something about it locally, globally.
 Then while on the job, work hard, speak up, and keep moving forward.
-Simply put, dig in until there is no other option, no different argument that can be made against your cause.
+Simply put, dig in until there is no other option, no different argument that can be made against you.
 Work harder AND work smarter.
 It’s not the time to cry over spilled perfume.
 It won’t get us anything but watered down perfume.
 We have to fight by digging deeper.